Ambient Occlusion

 \[ L_d = k_d \cdot I \cdot max(0,N \cdot L) \]

-Since in a complitelly diffuse surface, light hits a point from all directions 18, we must check occlusion on all directions too!!.
+In Global Illumination, light hits a point from all directions 19, we must check occlusion on all directions too!!.

 A basic algorithm to calculate Ambient Occlusion is to generate random vectors inside a hemisphere aligned with the fragment normal.
 We ray cast in those directions and store how many rays have been occluded.
 We average the result and store it in a texture.